locize/blog/source/_posts/i18next-vue.md

 ## Better translation management <a name="better-translation-management"></a>

-By sending the translations to some translators or translator agency you have more control and a direct contact with them.
+By sending the translations to some translators or translator agencies you have more control and a direct contact with them.
 But this also means more work for you.
 This is a traditional way.
 But be aware sending files around creates always an overhead.

 > Does a better option exist?